 Audience retention rates may differ greatly.
 It depends on how long the video is, the viewers, and the content.

 To give an example, a video where someone explains a math problem may have low retention.
-Because the person watching the video has the potential to skip the parts he already understood.
+Because the person watching the video has the potential to skip the parts they already understand.
 Or a cartoon may have low retention rates because of the audience.
-Usually, young kids watch cartoons on YouTube and their attention span is short.
+Usually, young kids watch cartoons on YouTube, and their attention span is short.
 People can click away from a video for various reasons.

 Keep Your Audience Retention Rate High: Here’s How